 4. Speak as much as you can

-If you are professionally trained, you can play these recordings to your trainer so they can understand your areas of problem.
-The more you use it, the more naturally it will occur to you.
+If you are professionally trained, you can play these recordings to your trainer to understand your areas of problem.
+The more you use it, the more naturally it will occur.
 Eventually, you will be able to form sentences in English immediately in your mind.

 5. Use simple sentences